-Rubyvale, a rural town of 500 people, is 290 km west of Rockhampton and 50 km north-west of Emerald.
+Rubyvale, a rural town, is 290 km west of Rockhampton and 50 km north-west of Emerald.

 Originally known as Policeman's Creek, Rubyvale is in an arc of country which has been mined since 1891 for sapphires and gemstones.
 The growth of the mining population gave rise to a school (1905) and post office (1906), and the naming of the school as Rubyvale resulted in the town also adopting that name.
 A town with several stores, a hotel, a sawmill and a motor garage developed, and the population in 1921 was 630.
 A public hall was opened in 1925, but within a few years the population had fallen by two-thirds.
 The school closed in 1963 and students bussed to Anakie.